 If your child is overwhelmed with choosing an appropriate outfit, pick two outfits and then let them choose from between them.
 My son picks out two shirts and then on Sunday morning gets to pick which one.
 He feels like he is choosing, but it is from choices that mommy has already picked.

-#4 Get Dressed for Church with Dad’s Approval (No Switching!)
+#4 Get Kids Dressed for Church with Dad’s Approval (No Switching!)

 Putting Dad in charge of approving the skirt-length shut all that Sunday morning stress down.
 In our house, that outfit preview includes the shoes.
 A little height in the shoes can make that skirt seem shorter!

-#5 Set a Standard to be Dressed for Church
+#5 Set a Standard Regarding Kids’ Dress for Church on Sunday

 I should have been all boy mom.
 My son knows that for church he needs a shirt with a collar and khakis.
 He is allowed to wear khaki shorts or pants to church.
 He has his uniform but then can pick from the options.